iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 Important features and functionalities of the module include:

-- **Flows** are implemented as the so-called `flow` structure, defined in `src/Flows/Flow_definitions.h`, which contain identifying strings, atomic and molecular composition, material and energy flow rates, and physical and thermodynamic properties.
+- **Flows** are implemented as the so-called `flow` structure, defined in `src/Flows/flow_definitions.h`, which contain identifying strings, atomic and molecular composition, material and energy flow rates, and physical and thermodynamic properties.
 Flows are created by importing their data from a database located in the `src/Database/flows.toml` folder.
-- **Atomic and molecular species** are also implemented as the so-called `species` structure, defined in `src/Flows/Flow_definitions.h`, which contains identifying strings and physical or thermodynamic properties.
+- **Atomic and molecular species** are also implemented as the so-called `species` structure, defined in `src/Flows_library/flow_definitions.h`, which contains identifying strings and physical or thermodynamic properties.
 Atomic and molecular species are created by importing their data from `src/Database/atoms.toml` and `src/Database/molecules.toml`, respectively.
-- **Thermodynamic properties** are calculated using the library located in `src/Library/Thermodynamic_library/`.
-Molecular gas species (O2, N2, Ar, CO, CO2, H2, CH4, SO2, SO3, HCl, Cl2, NH3) using the NIST correlaltions [8] in `src/Library/Thermodynamic_library/species_thermodynamics.h`.
+- **Thermodynamic properties** are calculated using the library located in `src/Libraries/Thermodynamic_library/`.
+Molecular gas species (O2, N2, Ar, CO, CO2, H2, CH4, SO2, SO3, HCl, Cl2, NH3) using the NIST correlaltions [8] in `src/Libraries/Thermodynamic_library/species_thermodynamics.h`.
 Solid biomass properties are constant and user defined, except for heating values which are evaluated by correlations [9].
-Liquid water and steam through specific correlations in `src/Library/Thermodynamic_library/Water_correlations.h`.
+Liquid water and steam through specific correlations in `src/Libraries/Thermodynamic_library/Library_Water_Correlations.h`.
 -	**Physical systems** such as equipment, systems or plants are defined as so-called `objects`.
 Objects are implemented as a structure, defined in `src/Parameters.h`, containing identifying strings and a set (vector) of specifying `parameters` for the object.
 Each `parameter` is also implemented as a structure, defined in `src/Parameters.h`, containing identifying strings, two vectors with numerical or string values of the parameter, and a integer pointing to a position inside the vectors.
 Each object can contain also other components as objects.
 - **Consumables, residues, effluents and utilities** as also implemented as objects.
-- **Processes** are implemented through functions in `src/Library/Process_library/`.
+- **Processes** are implemented through functions in `src/Libraries/Processes_library/`.
 Inputs to each function can be flows and an object (containing input parameters) representing the physical system where the process takes place.
 Output from the process function can be calculated output flows and calculated output parameters within the representing object.
--	The **cost module** `src/Cost.cpp` evaluates CAPEX of a physical system and variable OPEX of a consumable or utility using their representing object as input.
+-	The **cost module** `src/Cost.h` evaluates CAPEX of a physical system and variable OPEX of a consumable or utility using their representing object as input.
 - Values for all physical properties are defined in SI units.
+Default units for temperature and pressure are defined in degrees Celsius and bar.

 All **input data** used by the bioCHP plant module is implenented using **TOML format** [7] within the `src/Database` directory.
 Database is described below, in the section `Module database`.